-As with any research proposal, also the scope of an ERC project can be questioned by reviewers - either as too broad or as too narrowly focused/incremental.
+As with any research proposal, also the scope of an ERC application can be questioned by reviewers, e.g. as being too broad, or perhaps too narrowly focused.
 It is therefore important to explain why the approach you have chosen is the best strategy to achieve a breakthrough.